python/devguide/developer-workflow/extension-modules.rst

 the CPython project.
 If more than one file is needed for the extension module, it is more convenient to create a sub-directory in :cpy-file:`Modules`.

-For our extension module ``fastfoo``, we consider the following working tree:
+For our extension module :mod:`!_foo`, we consider the following working tree:

-- :ref:`Modules/_foo/_foomodule.h` --- the extension module shared prototypes.
 - :ref:`Modules/_foo/_foomodule.c` --- the extension module implementation.
+- :ref:`Modules/_foo/helper.h` --- the extension helpers declarations.
-- :ref:`Modules/_foo/helper.c` --- the extension helpers implementation.
+- :ref:`Modules/_foo/helper.c` --- the extension helpers implementations.

-We deliberately named the working tree directory and files with names distinct from the actual Python module to import (whether it is the pure Python module or its C implementation) to highlight the differences in configuration files.
+By convention, the source file containing the extension module implementation is called ``<NAME>module.c``, where ``<NAME>`` is the name of the module that will be later imported (in our case :mod:`!_foo`).
+In addition, the directory containing the implementation should also be named similarly.

-One could imagine having more ``.h`` files, or no ``helper.c`` file.
+One could imagine having more files, or no helper files at all.
 Here, we wanted to illustrate a simple example without making it too trivial.
-If the extension module does not require additional files, it may directly be placed in :cpy-file:`Modules` as ``Modules/_foomodule.c`` for instance.
+If the extension module does not require additional files, it may directly be placed in :cpy-file:`Modules` as ``Modules/_foomodule.c``.

 .. code-block:: c
-   :caption: Modules/_foo/_foomodule.h
+   :caption: Modules/_foo/helper.h
-   :name: Modules/_foo/_foomodule.h
+   :name: Modules/_foo/helper.h

-   #ifndef _FOO__FOOMODULE_H
+   #ifndef _FOO_HELPER_H
-   #define _FOO__FOOMODULE_H
+   #define _FOO_HELPER_H

    #include "Python.h"